MrLeninstalock/Latency-monitor/README.md

 ## TO DO

-- Get rif of the data_div and labels_div.
+- Get rid of the data_div and labels_div.
 - Package it
 - Make it fully Windows compatible